Summary: Thesis: Anchorites in Shropshire: An Archaeological, Historical, and Literary Analysis of the Anchoritic Vocation

 - What does this comprehensive analysis offer in terms of new ways to consider the anchoritic vocation and the lived experience of anchorites?

-In addition to my research, I am the IMS Promotions and Communications Intern for this year.
-In this capacity I maintain the IMS email list, publicize medieval events at Leeds as well as other universities, and also keep those interested in the IMS updated about its activities through regular newsletters.
+- IMS Promotions and Communications Intern (2016-17): Maintained the IMS email list, publicised medieval events at Leeds as well as other universities, and wrote regular newsletters.

 - Education Outreach Fellow (2017-18): Involves going to schools throughout England and teaching Year 12 students about various aspects of research, from the definition and avoidance of plagiarism to strategies for taking notes, to skills workshops such as interview skills and time management.

 - IMC (International Medieval Congress) 2018 (2-5 July): Co-organising a session titled 'Memory and Methodology: Anchoritic Legacies and Historical Reconstruction' with Alicia Smith (The Queen's College, University of Oxford).